 Web and Social Support

 I was especially impressed by the Bulletins and Notices tab, which has the latest security news.
-It was here that I found an article about the Spectre vulnerability, the potential impact to HP devices, and what the company is doing to address the issue.
+It was here that I found an article about the Spectre vulnerability, the potential impact on HP devices, and what the company is doing to address the issue.
 You’ll also find a Windows 10 Support Center.

 |HP Tech Support|